limbernie/limbernie.github.io/_posts/2018-02-02-g0rmint-walkthrough.md

 ---
 layout: post
 title: "Will the Real Gormint Aunty Please Stand Up?"
+category: Walkthrough
+tags: [VulnHub, g0rmint]
 comments: true
-category: walkthrough
-tags: [vulnhub, g0rmint]
 ---

 This post documents the complete walkthrough of g0rmint: 1, a boot2root [VM][1] hosted at [VulnHub][2].
 If you are uncomfortable with spoilers, please stop reading now.